alem-platform/bootcamp-go/story04/slice_matrix_print/README.md

 | ----------------------------- |
 | `github.com/alem-platform/ap` |

-Write a function `SliceMatrix2dPrint` that take a 2D matrix of runes (`matrix [][]rune`) and draws it with following rules.
+Write a function `SliceMatrixPrint` that take a 2D matrix of runes (`matrix [][]rune`) and draws it with following rules.
 Each row of the matrix should be printed on a separate line, and the elements within each row should be separated by a space.

 ```
 a b c